JaymzGit/JaymzGit/README.md

 <div>
   <p align="center">
     <br>
     <p> Hi, I'm James or Jaymz.
 Keep up to date with some of my code!
+I am the owner of Elekro at https://top.gg/bot/820619140133290005
      <br>
     <div align="left">
     </div>